perturbing/vasil-tests/referencing-scripts-cip-33.md

 93724d399b58a70385ad7ce7ba6471b7b4fcb691a28266cd7700d902e0a500c5     1        50000000 lovelace + TxOutDatumHash ScriptDataInBabbageEra "fcaa61fb85676101d9e3398a484674e71c45c3fd41b492682f3b0054f4cf3273"
 ```
 ## Creating the output at the key witnessed address
-Now we will create a output that contains a the script so that we can later reference it.
-We build this transaction with
+Now we will create an output that contains a script so that we can later reference it.
+We build this transaction with,
 ```
 $ cardano-cli transaction build --babbage-era --testnet-magic 9 \
 --tx-in 93724d399b58a70385ad7ce7ba6471b7b4fcb691a28266cd7700d902e0a500c5#0 \